 Page

 Management's Discussion and Analysis 1

 Independent Auditors' Report 4

 Financial Statements

-Statements of Net Assets 5
+Statement of Net Assets 5

-Statements of Changes in Net Assets 6
+Statement of Changes in Net Assets 6

 Notes to Financial Statements 7

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 21

-Standards 20

-Management's Discussion and Analysis For the Fiscal Years Ended September 30, 2009 and 2008
+Management's Discussion and Analysis Fiscal Years Ended September 30, 2010 and 2009

-The following represents the Joint Trust Fund Committee's management discussion and analysis of the Trust Fund for the People of the Republic of the Marshall Islands' (Trust Fund) financial performance for the years ended September 30, 2009 and 2008.
+The following represents the Joint Trust Fund Committee's management discussion and analysis of the Trust Fund for the People of the Republic of the Marshall Islands' (Trust Fund) financial performance for the years ended September 30, 2010 and 2009.
 Please read it in conjunction with the Trust Fund's financial statements, which follow this section.